kiransalve/Power-BI/Learn with Gigs/Questions.md

 # 16. What is bookmarks in Power BI?

-In Power BI, a bookmark is essentially a snapshot of the current state of a report page.
+A Bookmark is a snapshot of the current state of a report page and come back to it anytime with one click.

 It captures things like:

-Filters and slicers applied

-Selected visuals

-Sort order

-Visibility of visuals (show/hide)

-Drill state (expanded/collapsed visuals)
+Filters and slicers applied, Selected visuals, Sort order, Visibility of visuals (show/hide), Drill state (expanded/collapsed visuals)

 We can save this state and later return to it with a click.

 Bookmarks are mainly used for:

-Navigation: Creating buttons that take users to different views or report pages.

-Storytelling / presentations: Showing different insights step by step.

-Switching views: For example, switching between a detailed view and a summary view.

-Dynamic visuals: Toggling visual elements like charts or tables on/off without creating separate pages.
+Navigation (Page Switching) - Create buttons, Link buttons to bookmarks, Move between report views without changing pages

+Show / Hide Visuals - Hide charts, tables, or panels, Show them using buttons, Common for filters panel, help popup, tooltips

+Storytelling - Create step-by-step views, Used in presentations and demos

 https://www.youtube.com/watch?v=1RfJOlaqSUw